Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 In this section, we will be creating the webhook output attributes.
 An output attribute is a message that can be passed through the automation as JSON.
 Please read Working with Automation Parameters and Custom Attributes in an Automation | User and Global Keys to learn more about output attributes.

 So, why do we need output attributes in our automation?
-The Survey123 webhook sends the submitted form’s attributes, coordinates and other data as JSON parameter-value pairs.
-These attributes can be referenced in the webhook trigger’s output attributes and passed into our data processing workspace.
+The Survey123 webhook sends the submitted form’s attributes, coordinates, and other data as JSON key-value pairs.
+These parameters can be referenced in the webhook trigger’s output attributes and passed into our data processing workspace.
 However, at the moment, we don’t know the structure of the JSON result.
-We’ll need a message logger to see it.
+We’ll need to log the message to see it.

 Open the drop-down menu next to Formatted Message, expand Webhook, select Message Content, and then click Apply.
 This will log the entire webhook result message.